mathnet/mathnet-numerics/docs/content/Build.md

 ------------------

-Instead of a compatible IDE you can also build the solutions directly with the .NET Core SDK, with MsBuild or on Mono with XBuild.
+Instead of a compatible IDE you can also build the solutions directly with the .NET Core SDK build tools.
 You may need to run `restore.cmd` or `restore.sh` before, once after every git checkout in order to restore the dependencies.

-    restore.cmd (or restore.sh)             # restore dependencies (once)
+    restore.cmd (or ./restore.sh)
-    dotnet build MathNet.Numerics.sln       # with .NET Core SDK msbuild MathNet.Numerics.sln            # with MsBuild
+    dotnet build MathNet.Numerics.sln
-    xbuild MathNet.Numerics.sln             # with Mono

 FAKE
 ----